-- Explain how the EHS management system is grounded in the setting and implementation of strategic EHS policies, goals and programs. - · What are the current short-term and long-term EHS goals? - · How are the EHS goals determined and tracked over time?
+- Explain how the EHS management system is grounded in the setting and implementation of strategic EHS policies, goals and programs.
+Provide mission/vision statements, approaches/philosophies or lifesaving rules. - What are the current short-term and long-term EHS goals? - How are the EHS goals determined and tracked over time?
+Provide examples of related action plans. - How do the EHS goals and objectives integrate with strategic operational elements?